Potential stumbling block for Hartlepool United in securing Tom White move

-The England C midfielder is one of Criag Hignett’s top targets with the Pools boss keen to add to his four summer signings so far.
+The England C midfielder is one of Craig Hignett’s top targets with the Pools boss keen to add to his four summer signings so far.

-It is understood that Pools would be willing to pay compensation for the player though a suitable price would have to be agreed.
+It is understood that Pools would be willing to pay for the player, though a suitable price would have to be agreed.

-Sources at the Gateshead suggest they value the 22-year-old highly given his history at the club which is often a key factor when it comes to compensation fees for young players.
+Sources at Gateshead suggest they value the 22-year-old highly given his history at the club, which is often a key factor when it comes to compensation fees for young players.

-White has spent the past four years at the International Stadium following his release from Carlisle United as a teengager.
+White has spent the past four years at the International Stadium following his release from Carlisle United as a teenager.

-The geordie midfielder suffered a career threatening ACL injury as an 18-year-old with the Heed supporting the player through his rehabilitation process.
-He spent almost a year on the sidelines before emerging as one of the club’s top players.
+The Geordie midfielder suffered a career-threatening ACL injury as an 18-year-old, with the Heed supporting the player through his year-long rehabilitation process before he emerging as one of the club’s top players.

 This month, Salford City were rumoured to have received a five-figure sum from Wrexham for Devonte Redmond, after the midfielder spent just half a season at the Peninsula Stadium.